anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Edison failed 10,000 times before he made the electric light.
-Do not be discouraged if you fail a few times.
+Quote: Fear grows in darkness; if you think there's a bogeyman around, turn on the light.

-By: Napoleon Hill
+By: Dorothy Thompson